ashfame/facebook-like-thumbnail/readme.txt

 == Description ==

 Plugin for specifying which thumbnail to use for links liked/shared on Facebook.

+= Archive page =

+Get a media attached to the first post it can find

+= Singular page =

+* Use featured thumbnail when available
+* Use one of the media attached, when available
+* Fallbacks to the default image (like a logo which can be specified in settings)

+Filters are available if you want to shortcircuit the logic or want to add yours.

 It just works!
 If it doesn’t work for you, let me know by creating an issue here - https://github.com/ashfame/facebook-like-thumbnail/issues

 == Installation ==